JJCAPPE/deskinator/README.md

 # Executive Summary
 Deskinator performs safe tabletop cleaning by fusing sensors, inferring boundaries, and executing coverage paths.
 Three async loops read sensors, build a map, and command motion.
 The system uses robust edge detection, rectangle inference, and boustrophedon planning to clean efficiently.

-- Sense: Read APDS9960 proximity via TCA9548A, IMU yaw rate, and stepper odometry.
+- Sense: Read APDS9960 proximity sensors on separate I²C buses, IMU yaw rate, and stepper odometry.
 - Estimate: Fuse wheel odometry and gyro in an EKF to track pose.
 - Map: Add pose graph nodes and optimize periodically with odometry and loop constraints.
-- Boundary: Detect off-table edges using paired sensors with debounce and hysteresis.
+- Boundary: Detect off-table edges using left/right sensors with debounce and hysteresis.
 - Infer: Fit a rectangle via RANSAC lines and orthogonality checks, then validate confidence.
 - Plan: Build alternating boustrophedon lanes inside an inset rectangle with overlap.
 - Control: FSM transitions from start to boundary, to coverage, then done or timeout.